St Bartholomew's Anglican Church and Cemetery, Prospect: Aboriginal and European settler history

 The arrival of the first settlers prompted the first organised Aboriginal resistance to the spread of settlement, with the commencement of a violent frontier conflict in which Pemulwuy and his Bidjigal clan played a central role.
 On 1 May 1801 Governor King took drastic action, issuing a public order requiring that Aboriginal people around Parramatta, Prospect Hill and Georges River should be "driven back from the settlers" habitations by firing at them'.
-Kings edicts appear to have encouraged a shoot-on-sight attitude whenever any Aboriginal men, women or children appeared.
+King's edicts appear to have encouraged a shoot-on-sight attitude whenever any Aboriginal men, women or children appeared.

 With the death of Pemulwuy, the main resistance leader, in 1802, Aboriginal resistance gradually diminished near Parramatta, although outer areas were still subject to armed hostilities.
 Prompted by suggestions to the Reverend Marsden by local Prospect Aboriginal groups that a conference should take place "with a view of opening the way to reconciliation", Marsden promptly organised a meeting near Prospect Hill.
 At the meeting, held on 3 May 1805, local Aboriginal representatives discussed with Marsden ways of ending the restrictions and indiscriminate reprisals inflicted on them by soldiers and settlers in response to atrocities committed by other Aboriginal clans.
 The meeting was significant because a group of Aboriginal women and a young free settler at Prospect named John Kennedy acted as intermediaries.
 The conference led to the end of the conflict for the Aboriginal clans around Parramatta and Prospect.
 This conference at Prospect on Friday 3 May 1805 is a landmark in Aboriginal/European relations.
 Macquarie's "Native Feasts" held at Parramatta from 1814 followed the precedent set in 1805.
 The Sydney Gazette report of the meeting is notable for the absence of the sneering tone that characterised its earlier coverage of Aboriginal matters.

 From its commencement in 1791 with the early settlement of the area, agricultural use of the land continued at Prospect Hill.
 Much of the land appears to have been cleared by the 1820s and pastoral use of the land was well established by then.
 When Governor Macquarie paid a visit to the area in 1810, he was favourably impressed by the comfortable conditions that had been created.